ReProduceByYQ/Channel_pruning_yq/README.md

 * channel prune

 ### Notice:
  Now, it is only for native ConvNet such as VGG, not work for multi-branch ConvNet such as ResNet.
+I don`t implementation channel decompose ,because it is unhelpful in my test experiment!!!!
+So ,I have 2C not 3C.

 File  | Intro |
 :-------------------------:|:-------------------------